therealnoof/universal-demo-app/README.md

-# Demo Showcase Application
+# Universal Demo Application

-A modern, containerized video showcase application designed for trade shows and client demonstrations.
+A modern, containerized video demo application designed for trade shows and client demonstrations.
 Features a sleek tile-based interface for displaying demo videos with an intuitive admin panel for content management.

 ![Demo Showcase](./images/screenshot.png)